|

 exquisite lyric poems.
 Rummel's work allows us to feel how. . .

-"light slips/through fingers into every fold of sky."
+"light slips/through fingers into every fold of sky." author's

 site Amazon